mattiascibien/wdl-ol/README.txt

-WDL-Youlean
+IPlug-Youlean

-This is enchanced WDL-OL that supports GUI resizing, GUI rescaling and it has live edit mode.
+This is enchanced WDL-OL that supports GUI resizing, GUI rescaling, has live edit mode and have added cairo graphics support.

 ====================================================================================================================